cloudposse/docs/content/geodesic/module/usage/with-kops.md

 ---
-title: "Using Geodesic with Kops"
+title: "Using Geodesic Module with Kops"
 description: ""
 ---